 FDA WARNING IN 2011 - POSSIBLE LINK BETWEEN BREAST IMPLANTS AND A VERY RARE FORM OF LYMPHOMA

-In 2011 the FDA identified a possible link between breast implants and a very rare form of non-Hodgkin’s lymphoma of the breast called anaplastic large-cell lymphoma (ALCL).
+In 2011 the FDA announced a "possible" link between breast implants and a very rare form of non-Hodgkin’s lymphoma called anaplastic large-cell lymphoma (ALCL).
 The FDA warning reads, in part:

 “Although ALCL is extremely rare, the FDA believes that women with breast implants may have a very small but increased risk of developing this disease in the scar capsule adjacent to the implant.
 Based on available information, it is not possible to confirm with statistical certainty that breast implants cause ALCL.
 At this time, data appear to indicate that the incidence of ALCL is very low, even in breast implant patients.
 Currently it is not possible to identify a type of implant (silicone versus saline) or a reason for implant (reconstruction versus aesthetic augmentation) associated with a smaller or greater risk.

 The FDA is interested in learning more about the actual incidence of ALCL in women with breast implants, the characteristics of breast implants that might increase the risk of ALCL, and the pathological characteristics and clinical features of ALCL in women with breast implants.
 To this end, FDA is collaborating with the American Society of Plastic Surgeons to establish a registry of cases of women with breast implants who have been diagnosed with ALCL.”

 Since the 2011 announcement, concerns about this rare lymphoma continued to grow.